Interested in applying?

 ABOUT THE CPD ACCREDITATION PROGRAM

-The Fiscal Year 2023 Community Policing Development (CPD) Accreditation program funds are used to develop the capacity of law enforcement to implement community policing strategies by providing guidance on promising practices through the development and testing of innovative strategies; building knowledge about effective practices and outcomes; and supporting new, creative approaches to preventing crime and promoting safe communities.
+The FY25 Community Policing Development (CPD) Accreditation program funds will be used to develop the capacity of law enforcement to implement effective practices, outcomes, and strategies to prevent crime and promote safe communities.

-• FY23 Supporting Law Enforcement Agencies in Seeking Accreditation - Community Policing Development
+- FY25 Supporting Law Enforcement Agencies in Seeking Accreditation

 Public Government Agencies